vidyar/docs-1/sources/config.rst

 Secure environment variables
 .............................

 Shippable allows you to encrypt the environment variable definitions and keep your configurations private using **secure** tag.
-Go to the org account or individual dasboard page from where you have enabled your project and click on **ENCRYPT ENV VARIABLE** button on the top right corner of the page.
+Go to the org dashboard  or individual dasboard page from where you have enabled your project and click on **ENCRYPT ENV VARIABLE** button on the top right corner of the page.
 Enter the env variable and its value in the text box as shown below.

 .. code-block:: python